NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 All electrical work could hurt someone.
 The biggest dangers are shock, arc flashes and arc blasts, which can reach a temperature of 19,000°C – hotter than the surface of the sun.

 Almost any job around energised equipment could end in tragedy.
+Don’t work on energised electrical equipment.
 Protect your workers, don’t take short cuts and never assume an electrical system is safe.

 Must do’s

-There are specific laws about working safely with electricity.
+There are specific laws about working safely with, and near, electricity.
 Here we summarise those laws and give you some practical tips.

 Assess the risks